 Anime & Manga

-- In The Disappearance of Suzumiya Haruhi, when Yuki reshapes the world, Kyon is the only one with Ripple-Effect-Proof Memory, because Yuki wants him to have a Reset Button.
+- In The Disappearance of Suzumiya Haruhi, when Yuki reshapes the world, Kyon is the only one who remembers, because Yuki wants him to have a Reset Button.

 - Occurs in Xxx Holic and its sister series Tsubasa Reservoir Chronicle several times due to some major futzing with the time-space continuum, but the most obvious example is Yuuko who is Ret Goned from the memories of every except close friends and relations once her time starts moving again and the universe is rewritten to be as it would have been had she died when she was supposed to.
 Interestingly, despite being one of the few people who do remember, Watanuki is still terrified he'll one day lose his memories too, which is part of why he goes through such a drastic personality change after her death.